mmaster2020/110project/index.md

 ```
 This is because it cleans and gets rid of all the commands in the terminal and I can start fresh

+I do not have much experience programming in the job force but I have worked many other jobs.
+This is my [resume](Desktop/Resume/Resume.pdf)